ramib5734/ramib5734/README.md

   <p> I'm most interested in Frontend roles that focus on design and building web pages or Full Stack roles with a lean on the frontend side of things </p>

-  <p> But overall I'm open to anything as long as I'm able to learn alongside the job! </p>

 Want to talk more?